saitejavanamala/Portfolio/Piping Tech/Piping Tech_Exp.md

 ### About
 Piping Technology and Products is a pipe supports manufacturing company based in Houston, Texas.
-I am working with Piping Tech as a Project Engineer.
+I am working with the Company as a Project Engineer.

 ### Activities
 * Increased Daily Average Production by 46% (1500 lbs to 2200 lbs) through exploratory data analysis using Advanced Excel (Pivot tables, VBA Macros, Power query, Data modeling, VLOOKUP, HLOOKUP) and R programming (dplyr, ggplot2, tidyr, readr).